 Physiologically compatible artificial cells

-- Targeted and stimuli-responsive synthesis;
+- Targeted and stimuli-responsive synthesis of therapeutics;

-- Release of therapeutics;
+- Release of pharmacologically active molecules;

 - Alteration of host physiology without genetic tools;

 - Intervention of cancer, metabolic and neurological disorders;

 - Release and delivery of genome editing tools, growth factors, and cytokines.

 - Artificial cells can sense the external signals, synthesise and release the therapeutics only when and where needed;

 - The technology is physiologically compatible and can be adapted for tissue targeted drug delivery;